-- (a) Council's discretion is limited to the avoidance or mitigation of potential stormwater effects, including onsite measures to prevent or reduce potential contamination. - (b) An application need not be publicly notified and notice will only be served on the Regional Council.
+- (a) Council's discretion is limited to the avoidance or mitigation of potential stormwater effects, including on-site measures to prevent or reduce potential contamination. - (b) An application need not be publicly notified and notice will only be served on the Bay of Plenty Regional Council.

-21.6.4 Restricted Discretionary Activities -Stormwater Management Reserves and Private Conservation areas in Omokoroa Stage 2
+18.6.3 Restricted Discretionary Activities - with respect to stormwater management reserves and private conservation areas in Omokoroa Stage 2